CorzoTheOne/HabitLogger/README.md

 This is a habit tracking application.
 It gives the user the ability to create habits, and store records of the habits in a database (Sqlite).
 The user must be able to: Create a habit -> and select how to record it.
 Get the data from the habit, including basic search functionality.
+Could do a person table - With a one-to-many relationship to the Habits tables

 Requirements:
 - Menu with options to choose from: